 During your time at ARU, you’ll also have the opportunity to get a head-start in the computer gaming industry and in recent times, ARM, Sony Computer Entertainment Europe, Frontier and Just Flight have all offered internships and work opportunities to ARU students.
 There are lots of placement opportunities with an optional placement year to develop your practical experience.

 We're also partners with the Global Science & Technology Forum, giving you access to cutting-edge research materials.
+And with TIGA accreditation, this course gives you a badge of excellence to show future employers too.

 Entry requirements are not currently available, please try again later.